 The Authority continues to look at ways to operate more efficiently, for example by streamlining processes and making them leaner.
-The Authority has, for a number of years, made average savings of £2m/£3m per annum, some of which facilitates the funding of increased cost pressures, but other savings are re-invested back into the service to fund improved areas of activity or investment.
+The Authority has, for a number of years, made average savings of £2m per annum, some of which facilitates the funding of increased cost pressures, but other savings are re-invested back into the service to fund improved areas of activity or investment.
 But the Authority is clear that the requirement to generate savings each year will continue for some time to come.
-Consequently the Authority is planning to deliver a further £4m of savings over the next four years.
-The challenge is to make sure the Authority can achieve these savings and still maintain or enhance the services delivered to the public.
-The Authority will continue to keep the safety of local people, businesses and firefighters as its priority when responding to these challenges.